Bobs & LoLo: Musical Adventures (2006)

-Nearly two years after the release of their debut album, Bobs & LoLo began recording their second album, Musical Adventures, released in 2006.
+Bobs & LoLo released their second album, Musical Adventures, in 2006.
 This album had the themes of healthy living, conserving wildlife and going green, marking the duo's first departure from ocean-based lyrics.
 They did, however, keep with their successful musical style employed in Sea Notes; composing songs in various genres with kid-oriented lyrics.

 After the release of the album, Bobs & LoLo continued to play shows to promote their music.
 In the year following the release of Musical Adventures, they played over 250 shows all over Canada, from BC to Prince Edward Island.
 In December 2007 alone they played over 50 shows.

 This album also brought Bobs & LoLo their first major award, receiving the 2007 Parents' Choice Award: Silver Honors award.
 It was also nominated at the 2007 Western Canadian Music Awards for Outstanding Children's Recording of the Year.

 On Your Feet DVD (2007)

 After seeing the success of Musical Adventures in 2006, Bobs & LoLo decided to create a DVD of 10 music videos of songs from Musical Adventures and Sea Notes.
 The DVD, titled On Your Feet (from the title track of Musical Adventures), was released in December 2007.

 Each music video is introduced by a short animated title, followed by the introduction of Bobs & LoLo, often with children playing or dancing around them.
 The videos were shot in and around Vancouver, and all the scenes are either of the spectacular natural scenery, or of colorful indoor sets.
 Like in their live performances, Bobs & LoLo dressed in identical outfits, with many costume changes.

 On Your Feet won Bobs & LoLo a 2008 Parents' Choice Award, and a 2008 Children's Music Web award: Best DVD for Preschoolers.